The Principle of Evil Made Flesh: Lyrical content

-Despite comments made by backing vocalist Andrea Meyer styling herself the band's "Satanic advisor", the album's lyrics make scant mention of Satan or Satanism.
+Despite backing vocalist Andrea Meyer styling herself as the band's "Satanic advisor" and Paul Ryan being credited in the sleeve notes for "Satanic war noise", the lyrics make scant mention of Satan or Satanism.
 Specific references only appear on the intro track "Darkness Our Bride" (the chant "Agios o Satanas"), and indirectly on the track "Of Mist and Midnight Skies" (a line about "Satanic decree").
-Paul Ryan's credit in the sleeve notes is for "Satanic war noise", however, and the lyrics do express anti-religious sentiments throughout, in tracks such as "The Forest Whispers My Name" and "A Crescendo of Passion Bleeding".
+The lyrics do express anti-religious sentiments in tracks such as "The Forest Whispers My Name" and "A Crescendo of Passion Bleeding".

-The album contains many mythological and occult references, encompassing Set, the Valkyrie, Hecate, Baphomet, Artemis, Bastet, Astarte, Ishtar, Khem, Uzza, Eve, Aleister Crowley (through quotation of "Do what thou wilt"), Diana and Lilith.
-The sleeve also quotes Hegel, Swinburne and Hitler ("Weltmacht oder Niedergang").
+The album contains many mythological and occult references, encompassing Set, the Valkyrie, Hecate, Baphomet, Artemis, Bastet, Astarte, Ishtar, Khem, Al-Uzza, Eve, Aleister Crowley, Diana and Lilith.
+The sleeve quotes Hegel, Swinburne and Hitler ("Weltmacht oder Niedergang").
 Dani Filth explained the album's overwhelmingly female pantheon in The Gospel of Filth:

 The personification of evil as a woman comes down to a really simple equation with me.
 If you're going to write very intimately about a character, I'd rather be intimate with a woman...
 I'd rather worship a female entity than a male one.
 If God's representative on Earth was male, it seems logical to me that the opposite would be female, especially with the traditional symbolic association between femininity and the moon.
 In a sense, we venerate woman as the author of original sin, and therefore, the reason for man straying from God...

 Sixteen years on from Principle, Lilith reappeared as the central character of Cradle of Filth's 2010 concept album Darkly, Darkly, Venus Aversa.

-Album art
+Cover art

 The cover is a stock image from Nigel Wingrove's Redemption portfolio.
-The CD booklet also features a Baphomet pentagram and a more traditional pentagram graphic, as well as photos of the band members wearing corpse paint, inverted cross necklaces and T-shirts featuring the black metal acts Marduk and Darkthrone.